esayyari/Fragments/README.md

 ### Simulations

-In simulations, we study impacts of fragmentary data and the filtering strategy on the accuracy of gene trees and eventually the accuracy of the species trees.
+In simulations, we study the impacts of fragmentary data and the filtering strategy on the accuracy of gene trees and, eventually, species trees' accuracy.
-Simulated dataset is available [on Drayad](https://doi.org/doi:10.6076/D14599).
+The simulated dataset is available [on Drayad](https://doi.org/doi:10.6076/D14599).
 The simulated dataset has 50 replicates (in 50 separate folders), with 101 species (one outgroup).
 For each replicate, we provide original gene sequences (all-genes.phylip), and the fragments inserted version (all-genes-fragAdded.phylip).
 We also provide the FastTree (using double precision), e.g. in FNA-genes.fragAdded-mask1sites.mask1taxa, and RAxML, e.g. in FNA-genes.fragAdded-mask1sites.mask1taxa-raxml, gene trees (using 50, 200, and 1000 genes) and the corresponding estimated species trees.
 Folders with __raxml__ at the end of their name contain RAxML gene trees.
-To indicate the filtering strategy we use this format: __mask[x%]sites.mask[y%]taxa__, which indicates that we removed all sites with less than _x%_ non-gap characters, and we removed all species that has less than _y%_ non-gap characters.
+To indicate the filtering strategy we use this format: __mask[x%]sites.mask[y%]taxa__, which indicates that we removed all sites with less than _x%_ non-gap characters, and we removed all species that have less than _y%_ non-gap characters.

 ### Biological

 We studied an empirical transcriptomic data set of insects consisting of 1,478 protein-coding genes of 144 taxa, where 27% of the alignment is gaps (Misof et al. 2014).
-We now share the biological sequences, gene trees and species trees:
+We now share the biological sequences, gene trees, and species trees:

-* RAxML log files are available [on dryad]([https://github.com/esayyari/Fragments/blob/master/data/Biological_InfoFiles.tar.gz](https://doi.org/doi:10.6076/D14599))
+* RAxML log files are available on [GitHub]([https://github.com/esayyari/Fragments/blob/master/data/Biological_InfoFiles.tar.gz)
-* gene trees, species trees, and sequences are avaialble [on Dryad](https://doi.org/doi:10.6076/D14599)
+* Gene trees, species trees, and sequences are available [on Dryad](https://doi.org/doi:10.6076/D14599)

 ## References
 * A. Stamatakis: "RAxML Version 8: A tool for Phylogenetic Analysis and Post-Analysis of Large Phylogenies".
 In Bioinformatics, 2014